- What is website taxonomy?

 <meta name="viewport" content="width=device-width, initial-scale=1.0">

-Metadata is invisible (to the visible) information about the attributes and elements of a particular document or webpage.
-And taxonomy is visible to the visitor and provides an easy way for users to find content on their site.
+Metadata is invisible (to the visible) information about the attributes and elements of a particular document or webpage, such as, author, date created, date modified, and file size.
+And taxonomy is visible to the user and provides an easy way for users to find content on your site.

-Metadata is simply data about data.
+Metadata is data about data.
 In the context of content management, it is information about content and plays a great role in building an excellent content management system (CMS) like WordPress.
 CMSs use metadata to give content meaning, context, and structure.
-CMSs leverage context, meaning, and structure to present the right information to the right users.
+So that it cant present the right information to the right users.

 Structural metadata include format, content type, date, and unique identifiers.
 It is metadata that is implicit to the content type and is normally system generated.
 Content management systems use this metadata to work efficiently.